noamrubin22/noamrubin22/README.md

-hey I am Nusha, a full stack dev that recently started learning more about blockchain.
+full stack dev that recently started learning more about blockchain.
-I am interested in humans, technology, networks and have an obsession for sound.
+I am interested in humans, technology, networks and have an obsession for sound. www.noam-rubin.com
-If you want to collaborate on creative projects, please reach out. www.noam-rubin.com